 Whether you're into old-school outrageously freaky films or newer spine-tingling spooky stories, you're surely aware of the fact that scary plots can make you plotz.
-But according to a study conducted by researchers in the Netherlands, bloodcurdling horror movies can do just that: curdle your blood.
+But according to a 2015 study published in The BMJ, bloodcurdling horror movies can do just that: curdle your blood.
 The scientists found that when we watch a terrifying tale, our bodies experience an increase in blood coagulant factor VIII, which is a clotting protein.
 Too much of the protein and our blood will clot or, in essence, curdle.

 Scientifically, that amazing fragrance of fresh-cut grass is the release of enzymes as a result of stress—similar to when humans sweat when stressed.
 When grass is cut, "the plant signals the environment via the emission of volatile organic compounds, which are recognized as a feeding queue for parasitic wasps to come to the plant that is being eaten and lay eggs in the pest insect," says Michael Kolomiets, Texas A&M AgriLife Research plant pathologist.

 Inspiration can strike at the strangest times.
 And it's a pretty safe bet that Harry Potter author J.K.
 Rowling didn't expect to have one of her most famous ideas after a disagreement.
 But that's exactly what happened, according to the writer herself. "[Quidditch] was invented in a small hotel in Manchester after a row with my then boyfriend.
-I had been pondering the things that hold a society together, cause it to congregate and signify its particular character and knew I needed a sport," she wrote in an annotated first edition of the first Harry Potter book, which contained insights into how she wrote it.
-Thus, Quidditch was born.
+I had been pondering the things that hold a society together, cause it to congregate and signify its particular character and knew I needed a sport," she wrote in an annotated first edition of the first book in the famous series, which contained insights into how she wrote it.

-Scientists can learn a lot from what ancient citizens leave behind and that includes their poop.
+Scientists can learn a lot from what ancient citizens leave behind and that includes their droppings.
 Cahokia—an ancient city less than 10 miles outside of what we now know as St. Louis, Missouri—had a sizable population by the year 600 which peaked by 1100, making it "the largest pre-Columbian settlement north of Mexico."
 The area has provided plenty of clues to how Cahokia residents used to live.
-But beyond knick-knacks and any possible recorded history left behind, archaeologists at the University of California, Berkeley, are also finding information regarding the ancient population in the layers of poop found in lake sediments.
+But beyond knick knacks and any possible recorded history left behind, archaeologists at the University of California, Berkeley, are also finding information regarding the ancient population in the layers of waste found in lake sediments.

 It's seemingly impossible to be fluent in every language used around the world.
 However, it turns out that you might be able to get by with at least one word (or sound?) no matter where you are on the planet.
-Research suggests that "huh?" is the closest thing humans have to a universal word.
+Research from a 2014 study published in PLOS ONE suggests that "huh?" is the closest thing humans have to a universal word.
 The questioning expression is understood in almost every language.

 Nowadays, we're used to seeing baseball umpires crouch behind home plate ready to make a call on the whirlwind action.
 But prior to 1859, the pros responsible for handing out strikes sat in chairs behind home plate.
 And while that seems weird enough, what makes it even stranger is that they used rocking chairs 20 feet behind where the batters stood.